 The standards, Zerbe continued, "will make builders comfortable with what they're putting in" and therefore encourage greater adoption rates.
 Although 65 percent of homebuilders offer distributed-audio systems, only 12 percent of new homes actually get it, a recent survey found.
 An annual home-builder survey conducted by CEA and the National Association of Home Builders (NAHB) found that in 2003 and 2004, the percentage of home builders offering multiroom audio held steady at 65 percent, as did the 12 percent penetration rate.

 Zerbe believes the standard will do for distributed audio what a structured-wiring standard did for structured-wiring sales.
 The 570B structured-wiring standard, issued by the Telecommunications Industry Association and the Electronics Industries Association, preceded the structured-wiring boom, he said.
 Hoagland agreed.
 "People didn't know what CAT-5 was in the early days of structured wiring."

 The distributed-audio standard, Zerbe noted, is an outgrowth of the structured-wiring standard, which included a half-page on distributed audio.
 The audio standard "was pretty incomplete," Zerbe noted, in part because it focused on distributed-audio systems whose brains were located mainly in a structured-wiring enclosure along with telephone, broadband, lighting and video-distribution components.

-“To be fair,” Zerbe said of the new audio standard, “we had to address everyone” and therefore had to include other audio-system topologies.
+"To be fair," Zerbe said of the new audio standard, "we had to address everyone" and therefore had to include additional audio-system topologies.